Mohamedykaa/AI-Healthcare-Chatbot/README.md

 ├── english_knowledge_base.json   # English version of the knowledge base
 └── README.md

 ⚙️ Installation & Setup
 Clone the repository:

 git clone [https://github.com/Mohamedykaa/AI-Healthcare-Chatbot.git](https://github.com/Mohamedykaa/AI-Healthcare-Chatbot.git)
 cd AI-Healthcare-Chatbot

 Create and activate a virtual environment:

 python -m venv venv
 venv\Scripts\activate   # On Windows

 Install all dependencies:

 pip install -r requirements.txt

 Run the application:
 To run only the Streamlit UI in Local Mode:

 streamlit run src/app.py

 To run both the Streamlit UI and the FastAPI backend for API Mode:

 run_all.bat

-🧠 Model Details
-Algorithm: Random Forest Classifier

-Feature Extraction: TF-IDF Vectorization

-Accuracy: ~95% on the test set

-Training Data: Derived from DiseaseSymptomDescription.csv

-⚠️ Disclaimer
-This chatbot is not a substitute for professional medical advice.
-It provides general health information based on user input and should not be used for diagnosis or treatment decisions.

-👨‍💻 Author
-Mohamed Yaser

-GitHub Profile